Vanity 6: Career

 Their first single, "He's So Dull", failed to chart on the main US Hot 100 chart and was a minor hit in Australia and the Netherlands; it appeared in the film National Lampoon's Vacation.

 The second single, "Nasty Girl", was also not a hit on the US Hot 100, but did become a hit on the U.S. R&B chart, hitting number 7, and the U.S. Dance chart, hitting number one.
 The song was a top 10 hit in the Netherlands, and a top 20 hit in the Flanders region of Belgium.
 "Nasty Girl" was featured in the film Beverly Hills Cop, although it was not included on the soundtrack.
-It was also featured in the 1983 sex comedy film Private School.
+It was also featured in the 1983 sex comedy film Private School and the 1996 black comedy film Girl 6.

 The third single, "Drive Me Wild", was another minor hit.
 Music videos were shot for all three singles.
 Their first and only album, Vanity 6, was eventually certified gold.
 Members of the group sometimes provided backing vocals on Prince's albums.
-Vanity 6 opened up on the Prince 1999 Tour in 1982 and 1983, which also featured The Time.
-The fact that The Time played behind a curtain during the Vanity 6 performance, caused a rift between the bands and friction within those friendships.
+The group was the opening act of Prince's 1999 tour for his album with the same name in 1982 and 1983, which also featured The Time.

 The hierarchy in the group caused friction between Vanity and Bennett.
 Prince often put Bennett in charge of rehearsals and checking Vanity's vocals when Vanity saw herself as the one in charge of the group.
 Vanity appeared in a Richard Avedon photoshoot with Prince with one of the photos being used on the cover of the April 28, 1983 issue of Rolling Stone magazine.
 The issue also contained a two-page Avedon photo of Vanity 6.
 In 1983, Vanity recorded demos for a number of new songs, including "Sex Shooter", intended for the ill-fated second Vanity 6 album.
 During pre-production of the movie Purple Rain in August 1983, Vanity decided to leave the group and relinquish her role in the film.
 Many possible reasons were given for her departure, such as disbursement of royalties, Prince being too controlling, and the end of their romantic relationship.
-Vanity was replaced in the music group and the 1984 film Purple Rain by Apollonia.

 Post-Vanity 6

-Apollonia inherited the lead role in Vanity 6, which was renamed Apollonia 6, alongside Bennett and Moonsie.
-The trio recorded what would be their only album, Apollonia 6 in 1984.
-Moonsie went on to work as a realtor and later became a restaurateur.
+Vanity was replaced by Apollonia in the group, which was renamed Apollonia 6.
+She also took over Vanity's role in the film Purple Rain.
+The new trio recorded their only album, Apollonia 6, in 1984.

 Former front woman Vanity went on to have a solo music and acting career.
 In 1994, Vanity overdosed on crack cocaine and suffered from near-fatal kidney failure.
 Upon recovering, she became a born again Christian and renounced her stage name and her career in show business.
 She died from kidney disease on February 15, 2016.
+Moonsie went on to work as a realtor and later became a restaurateur.